 Spirit of Tasmania operates passenger and vehicle ferries between Tasmania and mainland Australia.

 There are currently two ships: Spirit of Tasmania I and Spirit of Tasmania II.
 Each ship is longer than the length of the MCG and able to carry 1,400 passengers along with 500 vehicles.
-In 2024, two new ships – Spirit of Tasmania IV and Spirit of Tasmania V – will replace the existing fleet.
-These bigger ships will hold 1,800 passengers and have 3,700 lane metres for vehicles.
+Two new ships – Spirit of Tasmania IV and Spirit of Tasmania V – are expected to arrive in Devonport, Tasmania, in early 2027.
+These bigger ships will hold 1,800 passengers and have 3,700m of lanes for vehicles.

 Where does Spirit of Tasmania depart from and arrive at?